 - Minoxidil is applied to the scalp topically, where it dilates blood vessels in the scalp and sustains the hair follicles for longer period of time. - Minoxidil is thought to have a direct mitogenic effect on epidermal cells, as has been observed both in vitro and in vivo.
+Though the Minoxidil sufface a direct mitogenic effect on epidermal cells, as has been observed both in vito and in vivo.
 Though the mechanism of its action for causing cell proliferation is not very clear, minoxidil is thought to prevent intracellular calcium entry.
 Calcium normally enhances epidermal growth factors to inhibit hair growth, and Minoxidil by getting converted to minoxidil sulfate acts as a potassium channel agonist and enhances potassium ion permeability to prevent calcium ions from entering into cells.
 (Source) Minoxidil sulfate (MS) appears to be the active metabolite responsible for hair growth stimulation.